pcm720/OSDMenu/utils/installer/README.md

 This is a simple application for installing the [OSDMenu MBR](../../mbr/).
 Based on the [SoftDev2 installer](https://github.com/parrado/SoftDev2) by Alex Parrado.

-Note that this installer doesn't set the HDD boot flags.

 Requires properly configured `kelftool` to be present in the `./kelftool/` directory

 ## Usage instructions